hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 piecewise box-scale Mul are lowered without scalar packing or an extra tensor pass.
 The source-op 242/244 coordinate splits preserve the full innermost 2,100 locations and alias the low/high two-plane intervals at offsets 0 and 4,200.
+The following constant Add stages its 4,200-byte operand with one DMA and runs one contiguous Spatz call.
+Command generation now stops at source op 243 Sub;
-Command generation now stops at a compact Concat contract.
-Identify its exact source ID, layout and consumers, then continue one unsupported source ID at a time through the remaining Sub, reshape and final output handling.
+lower the two selected compact Sub instances next, then continue one unsupported source ID at a time through reshape and final output handling.

 ### P3 — Performance and DMA overlap